Heavy fog warning with 'near-zero visibility' on Dubai-Abu Dhabi road | The National

+The UAE is experiencing cooler conditions, with temperatures mild across most emirates.
+The NCM said the weather will be fair to partly cloudy, with low clouds appearing at times over northern and eastern areas.

+Daytime temperatures are expected to range between 22°C and 27°C. Coastal areas, including Dubai and Abu Dhabi, will see average temperatures between 23°C and 25°C, while mountainous regions will be cooler.

-Visibility is expected to fall significantly, with "near-zero possible" visibility at times, the national weather centre said.
+Tuesday's advisory followed a national weather alert issued on Monday night, when officials said visibility was expected to fall significantly, with "near-zero possible" visibility at times.

 These conditions are expected to last from 12.30am until 10am.